AndierZ/conduit/README.md

 15. Add annotation process to reigster handlers to routes
 16. CRUD for user with authentication
 17. Rxify the MongoDb service and User service.
+18. Fix findOneAndUpdate and use that for update routes.
+Send JsonObject from handler to service, and object the other way around
+19. Fix issue where handler is not sending responses back
+20. How to do something like mongoose populate?

 CRUD articles
 CRUD comments